berensp/berensp.github.io/_posts/2025-01-03-orthopraxy.md

 ## You Say Tomato, I Say Tomato

 1. <span class="header-text">The Gen Z Retort:</span> "Well, that's great, but these are all just stylistic preferences—strawberry vs. vanilla—so you do you."
 	- ***Sed contra:*** Sure, people can have different sensibilities about worship as they can about anything else in life, and I don't wish to demean more liberal parishes, which a) most of my loved ones attend b) constitute the vast majority of parishes in this country, and c) are an on-ramp into the Faith for a *certain* segment of converts.
-But I also think we're dealing with something of immense importance: the Mass isn't just some nice piety; it's our lifeline (Jn 6:53).
+But I also think we're dealing with something of immense importance: the Mass isn't just a nice piety; rather it's our lifeline (Jn 6:53).

 2. <span class="header-text">The Boomer Retort:</span> "I grew up with priests turning their backs to us and uttering Mass parts inaudibly—why would we go back to that?!"
-	- ***Sed contra:*** Postconciliar liturgy may be partially responsible for disaffiliation[^10] though it's hard to ascribe how much as there other exogenous factors at play (e.g., failure in catechesis, the sexual revolution colliding with *Humanae Vitae*).
+	- ***Sed contra:*** Postconciliar liturgy may be partially responsible for disaffiliation[^10] though it's hard to ascribe precisely how much as there other exogenous factors at play (e.g., failure in catechesis, the sexual revolution colliding with *Humanae Vitae*).

 [^10]: Bullivant, Stephen. *Mass Exodus: Catholic Disaffiliation in Britain and America Since Vatican II*.
 Oxford University Press, 2019.